-To understand the subject a little better, imagine you’re the owner of a company.
+To understand the subject a little better, imagine you’re a company owner.
 Your business is booming, but it has reached a point where you know that you need to invest in new marketing software to grow the business further.
 You narrow your choices down to three options, but you still can’t decide which will be the best for your business.

 Choosing the right solution will increase brand awareness, speed up customer inquiries, boost sales, and increase profits.
 On the other hand, making the wrong decision could create a massive administrative headache.
-Also, choosing an unsuitable product may not enable your business to achieve the results you desire.
+Also, choosing an unsuitable product may not enable your business to achieve the desired results.
 So how do you make an informed choice?

 Of course, whichever product you choose is down to you.
 However, a skilled salesperson who understands precisely how the system works will be able to help you decide.
-It is a sales rep’s job to help buyers understand how a product or service will solve their problems and help achieve their goals.
+A sales rep’s job is to help buyers understand how a product or service will solve their problems and help them achieve their goals.
 This might be through sharing technical product knowledge or giving product demonstrations.

 Is IT Sales a Good Career?

 Many people are passionate about technology but have no desire to learn to code.
 For those individuals, IT Sales is an alternative career that comes with the same high earning potential as some IT roles.
-However, while you get to demonstrate your technical expertise, there is no coding knowledge required.
+However, while you get to demonstrate your technical expertise, no coding knowledge is required.

 Benefits of Working in IT Sales

-If you have sales skills and a passion for technology, IT Sales can be a financially fruitful career choice.
+IT Sales can be a financially fruitful career choice if you have sales skills and a passion for technology.
 Here are the six most significant advantages of working in tech sales:

 Geek Out to Your Heart’s Content!

-Imagine how awesome it would be working in a job where you talk about your favourite subject all day long?
+Imagine how awesome it would be working in a job where you talk about your favourite subject all day long.
 Take the Apple store, for example.
-Its sales staff gets to play with some of the coolest tech gadgets on the market every day.
+Its sales staff gets to play with some of the coolest tech gadgets on the market daily.
 If you ever speak to their sales teams, they are super knowledgeable and always eager to help.
 It’s almost impossible to walk into one of their stores without leaving with the latest iPhone.